robertjk/intermediate-react/README.md

 ## Projects

-There are multiple projects stored within that repo, all located in `projects/`.
+There are multiple projects stored within that repo, all located in `projects/`:

+- `static-site-generator`: Small example of how static generation of sites work